malvcr/nihtiu/README.md

 Even a equipment company could work the "difficult to make" parts but in quantity, letting the control area to other company or individuals.

-All them sending transactions on WIFI to the particular machines.
+All them sending transactions through network to the particular machines.
 A control system could work with one ventilator while another could manage one thousand.

+*Note: WIFI was initially considered for the control network; however, concerns about wireless technology reliability is making this a secondary control channel, letting the main one as a pure wire connected one.
+Anyway, always will be possible to link a SBC with an Ethernet port AND a WIFI link.
+This is the main reason to have a mixed environment (Arduino+SBC), as the SBC can provide extra flexibility methods lething to the Arduino the precise hard work to keep the patient alive.*

 # Why retrofiting equipment?